 Fill in with Sphagnum Moss

 Choose Wisely!
 I was short on time and picked up some moss from the dollar store.
 It looks great but it’s actually NOT a good idea to use dollar store moss in this instance because the green dye will leach anytime it comes into contact with water.
 Dollar store moss is fine for projects that will never be watered, but spend the money for high quality moss!

 To cover the dirt, I filled in with sphagnum moss to consolidate the plantings.
 A screwdriver helps guide the moss around the perimeter to soften the cut edges of the border.

 Before you attempt to display this planter vertically, you’ll need to wait several weeks until the roots of the succulents have grown in to hold it all together.
 I used rooted succulents; it will take longer if you use cuttings instead.

-To hold the guitar vertically, I found a guitar stand on Kijiji for only $10.
+To hold the guitar vertically, I found a brand new guitar stand on Kijiji.
 I had my eye on the same one of Amazon, but I’m not a Prime member so couldn’t purchase it.
 What a stroke of luck that I was able to buy it locally!